carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 - "Shotgun metagenomics can be used for taxonomic and functional studies."
 - "Metabarcoding can be used for taxonomic studies."
 - "Collecting metadata beforehand is important for downstream analysis."
-- "We will use data from a CuatroCienegas project to learn about shotgun metagenomics"
+- "We will use data from a Cuatro Ciénegas project to learn about shotgun metagenomics"
 ---

 # Metagenomics